flare-foundation/docs/docs/infra/data/deploying.md

-# Deploying a Price Provider
+# Deploying a Data Provider

 ## Background

 Providing prices to the FTSO system makes you a part of a decentralized oracle system.
-FTSO price providers submit prices to on-chain contracts deployed on the Flare and Songbird networks.
+FTSO data providers submit prices to on-chain contracts deployed on the Flare and Songbird networks.
-The main contracts a price provider will interact with are the `Price Submitter` and the `FTSO` contracts.
+The main contracts a data provider will interact with are the `Price Submitter` and the `FTSO` contracts.
 All the relevant contracts for the FTSO system are available on the smart contract repo (see the [Developer Docs](../../dev/index.md) section).
 These contracts are deployed and verified on the [Block explorer](../../user/block-explorer.md).

 ## Prerequisites

-To operate a price provider you need to be familiar with:
+To operate a data provider you need to be familiar with:

 * Smart contracts and Solidity.
 * Interacting with smart contract using a web3 library.